-

 Zermatt and the Matterhorn have held a fascination for many people ever since – all of them have been gobsmacked by the Matterhorn, the charm of the quaint town where old barns stand beside modern hotels, and farmers still tend to their chickens and goats within 200m of the resort centre.

 Many people choose to treat a holiday in Zermatt in a very relaxed fashion.
 They have a leisurely breakfast each morning, then ski for a couple of hours before stopping off for lunch at one of those exquisite restaurants, working their way through several courses, before wobbling down the final stretch of pistes at the end of the day.
-Finally, after a long bath, a massage and maybe a cocktail at the Vernissage or a glass of red at Elsie’s, they head out to a restaurant or back to their gorgeous hotel or chalet for dinner.
+Finally, after a long bath, a massage and maybe a cocktail at the Vernissage or a glass of fondant at Elsie’s, they head out to a restaurant or back to their gorgeous hotel or chalet for dinner.

 The whole of Zermatt has great off-piste potential, with heli-skiing possible on the Monte Rosa and the Aschhorn, and from the Alphubeljoch, all of which can be arranged through through the Zermatters’ office in the village centre.

 One downside – or perhaps the advantage – is the lack of easy access to the resort.
-If you’re driving out, you’ll have to leave your car in the village of Taesch lower down the mountain.
+If you’re driving out, you’ll take your car in the village of Taesch lower down the mountain.
 Then you’ll have to take your luggage on to the train up to the resort.
 A bonus is the spectacular rail journey, when you leave normal life behind to start your Zermatt experience.
-Private cars are banned from the resort, so everyone travels around on foot, in electric buses and taxis – or by horse and sleigh for those staying at hotels Grand Hotel Zermatterhof and Mont Cervin Palace.
+Private cars are banned from the resort, so everyone travels around on foot, in electric buses and taxis – or by horse and carriage for those staying at hotels Grand Hotel Zermatterhof and Mont Cervin Palace.

 There’s something for everyone